svenfuchs/rails-i18n/README.md

 Note that your rails version must be 3.0 or higher if you want to install `rails-i18n` as a gem.
 For rails 2.x, install it manually as described below.

+## Configuration

+By default `rails-i18n` loads all locale files, pluralization and transliteration rules available in the gem.
+This behaviour can be changed, if you specify in `config/environments/*` the locales which have to be loaded via `I18n.available_locales` option:

+    config.i18n.available_locales = ['es-CO', :de]

+or

+    config.i18n.available_locales = :nl

 ## Manual installation

 Download the locale files that are found in the directory [rails/locale](http://github.com/svenfuchs/rails-i18n/tree/master/rails/locale/) and put them into the `config/locales` directory of your Rails application.